vnguyendon/gw-config-apis/bot/sequences/README.md

 The Action used to show a message card is "ShowCard"

 To display a message card, you need to specify the source of the message.
-One way of doing that is to specify a message "Intention" : this is a message categorie such as "GoodMorning", "ThankYou", "Positive thoughts".
-We could also specify a message Area, which is a group of Intentions.
+One way of doing that is to specify a message "Intention" : this is a message categorie such as "GoodMorning", "ThankYou" or "Positive thoughts".
+We need to know their Intention Id (We could also specify other sources, such as message Areas, which are groups of Intentions, or message recommandations, which take into account the user personality traits, context and app usage)

-This is how we offer useres to choose betweeen the Intention "Poems" (it's Intention Id is "43B296") and the Intention "Positive thougts" (it's Intention Id is "67CC40")
+This is how we offer useres to choose betweeen the Intention "Poems" (Intention Id "43B296") and the Intention "Positive thougts" (Intention Id is "67CC40")

        Commands:
          [